 What’s the big deal?

-As some sources estimate that 35% of Americans have a tattoo, it’s difficult to stand by the reasoning that they aren’t socially acceptable anymore.
+As some sources estimate that between 35% of Americans have a tattoo, it’s difficult to stand by the reasoning that they aren’t socially acceptable anymore.
 While some still argue that tattoos are unprofessional, most tattoos – barring a full sleeve – are small and unobtrusive.
 The stigma against tattoos is fading fast, and if it no longer threatens your job security or social standing, why shouldn’t you get one if it interests you?

 Thinking through inking